pcrumley/tristanAutomater/README.md

-Analyze and run your *tristan-MP* simulations without boiler-plate. tristanUtils consists of two main utilities: `automater.py` a python script that will submit tristan scripts using the slurm workload manager & a python 3 class `TristanSim` which exposes the data saved by *tristan-MP*.
+Analyze and run your *tristan-MP* simulations without boiler-plate. tristanUtils consists of three main utilities: `automater.py` a python script that will submit tristan scripts using the slurm workload manager, a python 3 class `TristanSim` which exposes the data saved by *tristan-MP*, and set of helper function in `helperFuncs.py`

 All documentation of these utilities is at this project's [Github-Page](https://pcrumley.github.io/tristanUtils)